Cross of Iron: Pre-production

 Cross of Iron was a joint Anglo-German production between EMI Films and ITC Entertainment of London and Rapid Films GmbH from Munich.
-Although the West German producer, Wolf C. Hartwig had secured a budget of $4 million dollars, only a fraction of it was available as pre-production started.
+Although the West German producer, Wolf C. Hartwig had secured a budget of $4 million, only a fraction of it was available as pre-production started.
 This created delays on location because local services and film crews demanded payment before commencing work.

+In July 1975 EMI Films announced the film would be made as part of a slate of eleven films worth £6 million.
+The title was then Sergeant Steiner and the film would star Robert Shaw.

 Writing

 Screenplay credits are given to Julius Epstein, James Hamilton and Walter Kelley.
 Their source material was the 1956 novel The Willing Flesh by Willi Heinrich, a fictional work that was loosely based on the true story of Johann Schwerdfeger (1914-2015).
-The real-life Wehrmacht NCO was a highly-decorated combat veteran who fought through both the Battle of the Caucasus and Kuban pocket.
+The real-life Wehrmacht NCO was a highly decorated combat veteran who fought through both the Battle of the Caucasus and Kuban pocket.

 Filming

 Filming, which began on March 29, 1976, was shot on location at Trieste in Italy and Yugoslavia.
 Scenes were filmed around Obrov in Slovenia, and Zagreb and Savudrija in Croatia.
 Interiors were completed at Pinewood Studios in England.

 The film is noted for featuring historically accurate weaponry and equipment such as Soviet T-34/85 tanks (which were obtained from the arsenal of the Yugoslav People's Army), Russian PPSh-41s and German MG 42s and MP40s.
 According to star James Coburn, the Yugoslav government had promised that all the military equipment would be ready for the start of filming, but Hartwig's lack of budget meant that considerable delays occurred when half the equipment was missing just as the production was about to begin.

 Peckinpah's alcoholism was also affecting the filming schedule because every day he was consuming 180° proof Slivovitz (Šljivovica).
 However every two to three weeks Peckinpah would go on a binge resulting in lost shooting days while he was allowed to regain his cognitive abilities.

 Due to the various productions delays, the film had cost overruns of £2 million.
 With no more money, Hartwig and his co-producer Alex Winitsky tried to halt the production on July 6, 1976 (the 89th day of shooting) before the final scene had been filmed.
 The original ending was expected to take three days to film in an abandoned rail yard and special effects teams had already spent several days wiring pyrotechnics for the shoot.
 However, with the costs now at $6 million there was no more money.
 Coburn was so annoyed at this, he had Hartwig and Winitsky thrown off the set before making Peckinpah film a quick improvised ending for the film.